Accredited by the Commission in Accreditation in Physical Therapy Education (CAPTE).

 This program provides you with the knowledge and skills required to pass the National Physical Therapy Examination for PTA.

-- PTA graduates will be academically and clinically prepared to practice under the supervision of a physical therapist in a variety of settings.
+- Students will be academically prepared to practice under a physical therapist’s supervision in various settings.

-- PTA graduates actively seeking positions in the field of physical therapy will be successfully employed.
+- Graduates seeking positions in the field of physical therapy will be successfully employed.

-- PTA faculty will provide quality, contemporary education to meet the diverse needs of student learners.
+- PTA faculty will provide contemporary education to meet the diverse needs of student learners.

 |Graduation Rates (per CAPTE methodology)||78.6%||86.7%||82.65%|